 Since forming in 2010, the Neave Trio – violinist Anna Williams, cellist Mikhail Veselov, and pianist Eri Nakamura – has earned enormous praise for its engaging, cutting-edge performances.
 This is a rebroadcast of the Neave Trio’s performance in July 2018 at the Chicago Cultural Center.

 Thursday, April 9 — Camerata Chicago

 Founded in 2003, Camerata Chicago is a chamber orchestra equally at home in intimate settings as well as in larger venues, performing the rich tapestry of diverse chamber orchestral repertoire that includes newly commissioned works.
-Their album from 2007 featured the music of Johann and Carl Stamitz.
+Their album from 2007 featured music of the 18th-century composers Johann and Carl Stamitz.